Walpole collection: Origin

 The collection was put together by Sir Robert Walpole, Britain's first prime minister, and housed at Houghton Hall and his other residences.

-It included paintings by Van Dyck, Poussin, Rubens, and Rembrandt, as well as a number of portraits of family members.
+It included paintings by Anthony van Dyck, Nicholas Poussin, Peter Paul Rubens, and Rembrandt, as well as a number of portraits of family members.
 Many of the portraits and some of the other paintings came from the collection of the Wharton family which Walpole reputedly bought for £1500.
-These included royal portraits and family portraits by Lely and van Dyck (such as the double portrait of Philadelphia and Elisabeth Wharton).
+These included royal portraits and family portraits by Peter Lely and van Dyck (such as the double portrait of Philadelphia and Elisabeth Wharton).
 Walpole bought the complete collection, most of which went to Houghton, but a few of which were sold.
 Walpole's sons were active in obtaining works for his collection.
 He also received gifts from friends and from those seeking support or honours.

 Walpole's collection of marble Roman busts was also noteworthy and the collection included a pair of silver wine coolers by William Lukin that are now in the Metropolitan Museum of Art, New York.

 Horace Walpole, son of Sir Robert, published a catalogue of the collection in 1736.

 The collection after Walpole's death

-Following the death of Robert Walpole, the 2nd Earl of Orford, in 1751, "a lesser part of the collection" was sold at auction by the 3rd Earl.
+Following the death of Robert Walpole, 2nd Earl of Orford, in 1751, "a lesser part of the collection" was sold at auction by George Walpole, 3rd Earl of Orford.